 - 65th Annual Meeting of the Council of State Governments- West: The CSG-West held their annual conference in Edmonton, under the theme of Western Frontiers - On the Edge of Innovation.
-The U of A hosted a one-day forum event for attendees at the School of Business' Western Centre for Economic Research. - Alberta Institute for American Studies: An external U.S. panel conducted an institute review and presented several strategic recommendations on enhancing the institute's disciplinary focus and the role it should play in moving forward the U of A's overall U.S strategy. - Fulbright Program: Six Fulbright-funded U.S. scholars and visitors
+The U of A hosted a one-day forum event for attendees at the School of Business' Western Centre for Economic Research. - Alberta Institute for American Studies: An external U.S. panel conducted an institute review and presented several strategic recommendations on enhancing the institute's disciplinary focus and the role it should play in moving forward the U of A's overall U.S strategy. - Fulbright Scholars: Five incoming Fulbright Scholars are expected in 2013.